 They like tropical water temperatures.
 In the wild, Rasboras inhabit very soft water, so they prefer softer water that is not more than medium hardness.

-Lifespan: The lifespan of the rasbora is 5 to 8 years.
+Lifespan: The lifespan of the Rasbora is 5 to 8 years.

 Feeding: Rasboras are opportunistic feeders and are willing to eat either protein or vegetable-based fish foods.